 want to run,

-and you could see that we can't really tinker that
+and you can see that we can't really tinker with that

 information, and here we would put our class path.